Center for Career Development - Employers

 “By signing, the representative for this organization attests that student record privacy provided under the Family Educational Rights and Privacy Act (FERPA) for the student named in this agreement will be extended from Manhattanville University to include this business entity.
 Under FERPA, the named student’s personal data or educational record will NOT be released to third parties for any purpose without first obtaining the written permission of the student and Manhattanville University.
 This FERPA protection is in addition to any other federal, state or local policies that cover this workplace.”

-Employers will electronically sign an Internship Learning Contract stating hours and days the student will be expected to report to work, learning objectives the student will experience during their internship and the immediate supervisor on-site.
+Employers will electronically approve an internship credit request form stating hours and days the student will be expected to report to work, learning objectives the student will experience during their internship, and identifying the immediate supervisor on-site.
 Furthermore, the employer will be required to sign an Affiliation Agreement stating the nature of the relationship between Manhattanville University and the employer.

-As part of the Internship Learning Contract, students sign a Code of Professional and Ethical Conduct outlining the CCD’s expectations of interns in the workplace.
-Among other things, Internship Supervisors agree to contact the CCD with any concerns about their Manhattanville intern’s performance throughout the semester.
+As part of the internship credit request form, students sign an internship agreement outlining the CCD’s expectations of interns in the workplace.
+Worksite Supervisors agree to contact the CCD with any concerns about their Manhattanville intern’s performance throughout the semester.

 Evaluations

-Through these requirements, the CCD can evaluate student progress and conduct, as well as the value of the internship and adherence to the Learning Contract by the employer.
-Career Counselors and the Internship Coordinator work with students through any issues, and the Internship Coordinator acts as the point of contact to employers.
+Through these requirements, the CCD can evaluate student progress and conduct, as well as the value of the internship and adherence to the guidelines by the employer.
+The Center for Career Development and the student's faculty supervisor supports the student, and the Center for Career Development acts as the point of contact to employers.

 How do students hear about internships or job opportunities and events?